 Read all about must-try dishes at restaurants like these and keep a copy handy for the next time someone asks, “What’s for dinner?”

-Thursday's Blogs from the Bog!
+Tuesday's Blogs from the Bog!

 Acadiana's nightlife guide.

 Two bedroom cottage in Lafayette or three bedroom traditional in Erath